xled/xled-docs/docs/hardware.rst

 - Frame Rate: 30.3
 - Movie Capacity: 1984

-On the top of that device has Bluetooth for out of the band configuration of WiFi.
 In this documentation the device is referred as:

 - Hardware ID: 2bb250
 - MAC address 98:f4:ab:2b:b2:50